 Make sure to have healthy soils with a good organic matter content and a good water retention capacity by applying farm manure.

 Prevention is key to avoid deficiencies in B and other nutrients.
 Apply fertilizers or sprays containing boron compounds to the soil between seasons.
 Recommended rates are 1-1.5 kg B/ha on sandy, acid soils, or up to 4 kg B/ha on clayey, alkaline soils.
 Over-fertilisation may result in boron toxicity, so it is best to aim for the lowest effective rate, which may be further reduced on subsequent crops.
 Leaves of many plants are damaged by direct boron application.
-Therefore, when in doubt, only apply to soil.
-Continued application of boron may be necessary in soils that are susceptible to leaching such as sandy soils.
+Therefore, when in doubt, only apply to soil, for example Borax (1.5 g/l of water every 10 days).
+Continued application of boron may be necessary in soils that are susceptible to leaching, such as sandy soils.

 Do not over-fertilize or lime the soils.,Avoid over-watering of the crops.,Avoid soils with high pH and that are rich in clay minerals, iron or aluminum oxides.,Avoid high air humidity and low soil moisture.,Have the soil tested regularly to gain a thorough understanding of the nutrient levels of your field.